Amateur Radio Testing in Madison WI

 When no photo ID is available, the candidate must present any two of the following:

 Effective August 16, 1999, the FCC implemented the Universal Licensing System (ULS) for the Amateur Service.
-ULS implementation includes a new personal information requirement in that all examinees must now supply a Taxpayer ID Number or TIN (This is your Social Security Number).
+ULS implementation includes a new personal information requirement in that all examinees must now supply a Taxpayer ID Number or TIN (this is your Social Security Number).
+To enable paperless license management, your ULS account and FRN will require a working email address.

 If you already have an amateur radio license or ANY other FCC issued radio license (for example GMRS) you must use your FRN on that license.
-(If you have no such license, your Social Security number will serve as an interim identifier until your FRN is generated.)
+You must have an FRN to take an amateur license examination.
+The instructions to acquire an FRN are at https://www.fcc.gov/new-users-guide-getting-started-universal-licensing-system-uls.

 If you have a current amateur radio license:

-Bring the ORIGINAL license and Originals of any CSCEs which should be considered (both returned to you after inspection), and a photocopy of the license and CSCEs to be sent in with your application.
+Bring a valid copy of your license and originals of any CSCEs which should be considered (both returned to you after inspection), and a photocopy of the license and CSCEs to be sent in with your application.

 Things NOT to bring:

 A fancy programmable calculator.
 The calculator must not have memories, or the memories must be cleared before you use it on the test.
 This includes clearing the PDA or cell phone memories, so those would not be good choices to use for a calculator.
-Simple calculators are provided for your use.
+Simple calculators may be available from the club for your use.
 You may use a standard slide rule.